casper-network/docs-archive/theory/abstract-consensus.rst

 Any set of messages closed under traversing via justifications is a j-dag.
 We typically use j-dags in two contexts:

 -  when talking about the **local j-dag**, i.e. the data structure that a validator maintains to reflect the ever-growing knowledge about the on-going consensus
--  when talking about the universe of all-possible j-dags over a set :math:`M` of messages - this universe is an infinite POSET, who has j-dags as elements and the ordering relation is set-inclusion, so, **jdag1 <= jdag2 iff jdag1 \subset jdag2**.
+-  when talking about the universe of all-possible j-dags over a set :math:`M` of messages - this universe is an infinite POSET who has j-dags as elements and the ordering relation is set-inclusion, so **jdag1 <= jdag2 iff jdag1 \subset jdag2**.

-From the point of view of pure mathematics, the local **j-dag** corresponds to a chain in the universe - on receiving some message, a validator updates its local j-dag, and the updated j-dag will then be a superset of the previous j-dag he has.
+From the point of view of pure mathematics, the local **j-dag** corresponds to a chain in the universe - on receiving some message, a validator updates its local j-dag, and the updated j-dag will then be a superset of the previous j-dag they have.

 But historically, two different ways of talking about this situation emerged and both ways tend to be actually useful:

--  when talking about the universe, we prefer to speak about the **protocol states**; so, a protocol state is a point in the universe of j-dags, representing a set of messages closed under justifications
+-  when talking about the universe, we prefer to speak about the **protocol states**; so a protocol state is a point in the universe of j-dags representing a set of messages closed under justifications
--  when talking implementation-wise, we tend to speak about j-dags, meaning “a DAG formed with messages and justifications” because we frequently have also other DAGs around (also taking messages as vertices, but using other sets of edges)
+-  when talking implementation-wise, we tend to speak about j-dags, meaning “a DAG formed with messages and justifications”, because we frequently also have other DAGs around (also taking messages as vertices, but using other sets of edges).

-So, for a software engineer, a protocol state might well be seen as a snapshot of the **j-dag**.
+So for a software engineer, a protocol state might well be seen as a snapshot of the **j-dag**.

-When talking about the universe of protocol states, we usually use speak about the order of protocol states (= the inclusion relation) using the time flow metaphor, so for example when :math:`ps_1` and :math:`ps_2` are protocol states and :math:`ps_1 < ps_2`, we say that :math:`ps_1` is earlier than :math:`ps_2`, or that :math:`ps_2` is “in the future of :math:`ps_1`”.
+When talking about the universe of protocol states, we usually use speak about the order of protocol states (= the inclusion relation) using the time flow metaphor.
+So for example, when :math:`ps_1` and :math:`ps_2` are protocol states and :math:`ps_1 < ps_2`, we say that :math:`ps_1` is earlier than :math:`ps_2`, or that :math:`ps_2` is “in the future of :math:`ps_1`”.

 Lifecycle of a validator
 ~~~~~~~~~~~~~~~~~~~~~~~~

 A validator continuously runs two activities:

--  listens to messages incoming from other validators and on every incoming message runs the finality detection algorithm to see if the consensus has already been reached (we explain finality detection in detail later in the document)
+-  listens to messages incoming from other validators, and on every incoming message, runs the finality detection algorithm to see if the consensus has already been reached (we explain finality detection in detail later in the document)
--  (from time to time) decides to cast his vote - by creating a new message :math:`m` and broadcasting it
+-  and (from time to time) decides to cast their vote by creating a new message :math:`m` and broadcasting it

 A validator itself must decide when to create and broadcast new messages - this is what we call a **validator strategy.**

 Estimator
 ~~~~~~~~~

 Upon creation of a new message :math:`m`, a validator must decide what consensus value :math:`m` will vote for.
-We limit the freedom here by enforcing that the selected consensus value is constrained by a certain function, called **estimator**.
+We limit the freedom here by enforcing that the selected consensus value is constrained by a certain function called **estimator**.
 The assumption here is that an estimator is fixed upfront and used by all validators.
-This function is allowed to depend only on justifications of message :math:`m` and it returns a subset of consensus values.
-When a validator makes a vote, it is allowed to:
+This function is allowed to depend only on justifications of message :math:`m`, and it returns a subset of consensus values; when a validator makes a vote, it is allowed to:

 -  either pick a value from the subset returned by the estimator
--  or pick :math:`None`, so create a message voting for nothing
+-  or pick :math:`None`, and so create a message voting for nothing

 We can now rewrite the definition of Message class with this assumption applied: